hydephp/develop/rocket/README.md

 This is since Rocket is a full Laravel Lumen application, and I'm not sure if it is possible to package it with Composer.

+> Developers note, before merging into the main branch,
+> this will be moved into the packages/ directory.